huangyibo/huangyibo.github.io/_publications/2022-09-09-paper-ntsocks.md

 **Github Repo:**

+This work was awarded "Best Paper Award" at CoNEXT 2022.
 The project has been open project in `github.com/NTSocks/ntsocks`.
 Pelease refer to our paper and the github repo if you have interests.